OmniBrowser GuideBook

 # 4.6.2 Volcano Plot

 Click on the Marker Gene page and in Volcano Plot tab shows the volcano plot.
-Choose test method, meta group by Meta Name and cluster, calculation type to visualize.
+Choose test method, meta group by Meta Name and cluster to visualize.
 Positive marker genes are colored red and negative marker genes are colored green.
 Turn off the coloring by switching Coloring.
-Input genes in Gene Set box to display the gene name on volcano plot, the tag of each gene can be dragged on the plot to make a better visualization and export as a png-formatted image.
+Input genes in Gene Set box to display the gene name on volcano plot.
 Set the horizontal cutoff line by -log10 Qvalue and the vertical cutoff line by log2FC.

 # 4.7 Supervised Annotation